Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c adds two integers using add function
-Function print_to_98 prints natural numbers from n to 98 11-print_to_98.c prints natural numbers from n to 98 using the print_to_98 fumction
+Function print_to_98 prints natural numbers from n to 98 11-print_to_98.c prints natural numbers from n to 98 using the print_to_98 fumction 101-natural.c computes the sum of the multiples of 3 or 5 below 1024